 Ruby Campbell (1888 – 1977)

 Ruby’s works are adored by the local community and her life story is a testament to her many talents.
-Born and raised on the now heritage-listed Kilburnie Homestead near Biloela, Ruby’s expertise extended beyond art and craft-work.
+Born and raised on the now heritage-listed Kilburnie Homestead near Biloela, (currently closed) Ruby’s expertise extended beyond art and craft-work.
 She was also a successful pastoralist and was the sole woman in charge of the remote, family property.
 Her artistic flair was diverse, among other things, Ruby created beautiful drawings, etchings and watercolours.
 During the course of her life, Ruby acquired the skill of cabinetry and pyrographic etching.
 She produced an impressive collection of handmade furniture which is still on display at the homestead.

 A Visit to Kilburnie Homestead